na-na-hi/renget/archive/chrprompt2.md

 >Ribombee-anon: I’d definitely be living a more boring and lonely life without the guild, that’s for sure.
 I also would’ve never gotten into art like I did after joining this group.
 As for stories, I was already writing stories before the guild, but I kept them to myself (aside from a handful of exceptions).
 The guild gave me more confidence about sharing my writing, and I’m grateful for that.

 >Flareon-anon: I'd have ditched my creative side entirely.
 I hadn't written for fun since I started taking Creative Writing classes in High School, so about 5 years.
 I wasn't making any use of my drawing pad and considered selling it.
 Would've just continued lurking /v/ in my free time

+>Makuhita-anon: I'd have probably continued being the useless loser I know I am.
+I've always been a dreamer and an ideas guy, but the Guild was the first time I actually decided to make something beyond vague, spur-of-the-moment ideas I never elaborate or follow up on.
+If anything, having something I can use my energy on, even if it's as silly as writing fanfiction, has improved my attitude and my quality of life a lot.